-is common to assume that bankers can "steal" capital and divert it for their own consumption.
-Di Tella (2019) studies this form of dishonest moral hazard within a continuous-time macrofinance model similar to ours and finds that the potential to steal produces an inefficient competitive equilibrium.
-The reason is that bankers do not internalize the impact of their individual decisions on asset prices.
-When prices are higher, bankers face a greater incentive to steal because they can earn more per unit of capital.
-This externality would be worsened by accommodative monetary policy.
+In reality, the bankers who manage banks can be "dishonest" and misbehave.
+For example, it is common to assume that bankers can "steal" capital and divert it for their own consumption (Di Tella (2019) discusses a variety of reasons why "stealing" is a reasonable approximation of actual misbehavior by financial intermediaries).
+Di Tella (2019) studies this form of dishonest moral hazard within a continuous-time macro-finance model and finds that the potential to steal produces an inefficient competitive equilibrium because bankers do not internalize the impact of their individual decisions on asset prices.
+Bankers face a greater incentive to steal when prices are higher because they can earn more per unit of capital.
+In our setting, this externality would be worsened by accommodative monetary policy.
 If we place a similar mechanism into our model, then moral hazard may become a larger concern and mitigate the capacity of monetary policy to address financial stability.
 A tractable approach would be the incentive constraint used in Gertler and Karadi (2011): a Fed put generally raises $\theta$ , which would relax the incentive constraint and permit more leverage.